translate/pootle/docs/server/settings.rst

   ``WEIGHT`` provides a weighting factor to alter the final score for TM results from this TM server.
 Valid values are between ``0.0`` and ``1.0``, both included.
 Defaults to ``1.0`` if not provided.

+  .. setting:: POOTLE_TM_SERVER-MIN_SIMILARITY

+  ``MIN_SIMILARITY`` serves as a threshold value to filter out results that are potentially too far from the source text.
+The Levenshtein distance is considered when measuring how similar the text is from the source text, and this represents a real value in the (0..1) range, 1 being 100% similarity.
+  The default value (0.7) should work fine in most cases, although your mileage might vary.

 .. setting:: POOTLE_MT_BACKENDS